coosalodge/history-book/contents/timeline.md

 ## 1926

 ## 1927
-* Goodman is promoted to the larger Chicago Area Council as Scout Executive.
+* Goodman is promoted to the Chicago Area Council as Scout Executive.
-* Edson was hired to be the Scout Executive for Hudson Council in Jersey City, NJ.
+* Edson is hired to be the Scout Executive for Hudson Council in Jersey City, NJ.

 ## 1928